muratk3n/thirdwave/en/tweets/2020/week22b.md

 borders of these rural areas not inside them.
-In one case where the Jordanians could have helped the Palestinians, in Lydd and Ramleh, the British commander of the Jordanian army, Sir John Glubb, decided to withdraw his forces and avoided confrontation with the Israeli army.28 Finally, the Arab military effort was woefully ineffective and short lived.
+In one case where the Jordanians could have helped the Palestinians, in Lydd and Ramleh, the British commander of the Jordanian army, Sir John Glubb, decided to withdraw his forces and avoided confrontation with the Israeli army.
+Finally, the Arab military effort was woefully ineffective and short lived.
 After some success in the first three weeks, its presence in Palestine was a shambolic story of defeat and hasty withdrawal.
 After